Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Host Galaxy Stellar Population Properties

 \section{Host Galaxy Stellar Population Properties}

-We focus this study on two sGRBs, GRB~070809 and GRB~090515, which have no spatially coincident galaxy to $\gtrsim 26.2~\mathrm{mag}$ and $\gtrsim 26.5~\mathrm{mag}$, respectively \citep{Berger2010,Fong2013}.
+We focus this study on two short \acp{GRB}, GRB~070809 and GRB~090515, which have no spatially coincident galaxy to $\gtrsim 26.2~\mathrm{mag}$ and $\gtrsim 26.5~\mathrm{mag}$, respectively \citep{Berger2010,Fong2013}.
 To determine likely host galaxy associations, previous studies have used probability of chance coincidence ($P_\mathrm{cc}$), which employs galaxy number counts to quantify the probability that a galaxy of a given apparent brightness is there by chance.
-Thus, a likely host galaxy for a given GRB will have a low $P_\mathrm{cc}$ value.
+Thus, a likely host galaxy for a given \ac{GRB} will have a low $P_\mathrm{cc}$ value.
 Using this metric, the most probable host galaxies for GRB~070809 and GRB~090515 are at offsets of $\approx 30$--$75~\mathrm{kpc}$ in projection (Table~\ref{table}).
 The likely hosts are both early-type galaxies, with no signs of ongoing star formation \citep{Rowlinson2010,Berger2010}.

 To model their stellar populations, we use all available photometric observations of the host galaxies.
 For GRB~070809, we use ground-based $griK$-band observations \citep{Leibler2010}, as well as F606W and F160W photometry from the \textit{Hubble Space Telescope} \citep[\textit{HST};][]{Fong2013a}.
 For GRB~090515, we use ground-based $griJK$-bands, \citep{Leibler2010} and {\it HST}/F160W \citep{Fong2013a}.
-We also use the published spectroscopic redshifts of the hosts, the effective radii of the hosts, and projected physical offsets ($R_\mathrm{off}$) of the GRB \citep{Fong2013a}.
+We also use the published spectroscopic redshifts of the hosts, the effective radii of the hosts, and projected physical offsets ($R_\mathrm{off}$) of the \ac{GRB} \citep{Fong2013a}.

-We fit for stellar population properties of the hosts with \texttt{Prospector}~\citep{Leja2016}, which uses the \texttt{Flexible Stellar Population Synthesis} code~\citep{Conroy2009} to build a stellar population model and determine its best-fitting properties based on available data. \texttt{Prospector} applies the \texttt{dynesty} nested sampling method~\citep{Speagle2020} to infer properties of the stellar population such as mass, age, dust extinction, star formation history, and metallicity.
+We fit for stellar population properties of the hosts with \texttt{Prospector}~\citep{Leja2016}, which uses the \texttt{Flexible Stellar Population Synthesis} code~\citep{Conroy2009} to build a stellar population model and determine its best-fitting properties based on available data. \texttt{Prospector} applies the \texttt{dynesty} nested sampling method~\citep{Speagle2020} to infer properties of the stellar population such as mass, age, dust extinction, \ac{SFH}, and metallicity.

+We perform fits with redshifts fixed to those of the \acp{GRB} (Table~\ref{table}) and set dust extinction $A_\mathrm{V}=0$~mag, as expected for quiescent galaxies.
+The maximum possible ages of the galaxies are determined by the age of the Universe at the respective redshifts of the short \acp{GRB} (GRB\,070809: $8.87~\mathrm{Gyr}$ and GRB\,090515: $9.40~\mathrm{Gyr}$).
+We include a prescription for the \ac{SFH}, parameterized by a delayed-$\tau$ function: $\textrm{\ac{SFH}} \propto t\exp({-t/\tau})$.